ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.

-Kucherawy (ed), et al.   Expires 8 October 2020                 [Page 1]

-Internet-Draft                  DMARCbis                      April 2020

-   time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 8 October 2020.
+   This Internet-Draft will expire on 30 April 2021.

 Copyright Notice

    Copyright (c) 2020 IETF Trust and the persons identified as the document authors.
 All rights reserved.

+Herr (ed), et al.         Expires 30 April 2021                 [Page 1]

+Internet-Draft                  DMARCbis                    October 2020

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/